phantombuster/legacy-docs/agent_module_basics.rst

     buster.argument

-Contains the agent's argument as a plain object.
+Contains the agent's argument as a ``PlainObject``.
 On Phantombuster, each agent receives a JSON object as argument, which can be set each time they are launched.

 buster.apiKey
 -------------